What Can Solar Panels Power? Why Solar Power Is Important

 Net-zero schools use efficiency technologies and generate power on-site to produce as much energy as is consumed from the electrical grid.
 Net-zero schools represent 37% of non-residential net-zero building activity and are popping up across the nation, from San Francisco, CA to Arlington, VA.
 Discovery Elementary in Arlington was built with 1,700 solar panels generating 500 kilowatts.
 If all buildings in the district followed suit, energy savings would total about $6 million annually.

 2. Project Sunroof from Google

-Google is helping homeowners in the U.S., U.K. and Germany estimate their house’s solar potential.
+Google is helping homeowners in the U.S., U.K. and Germany estimate their house’s solar potential and pick out the right solar panels for their home.
 The online tool evaluates roof area, shape and angle and weather information including sun positioning.
 This data, needed by installers, is quickly delivered and can reassure potential buyers about their home’s ability to rely on solar.
 Ikea offers a similar service with Solarcentury and Tesla has a Solar Roof Calculator available.

 3. Vanadium Redox Batteries

 VRBs are leading the flow battery market as an energy storage solution.
 The future value of solar power is dependent on the availability of storage.
 Lasting up to 15,000 cycles and with a reusable electrolyte, vanadium batteries are gaining acceptance globally for scalable, long-duration solar storage.

 As the transition to solar power continues, StorEn’s development of vanadium redox batteries for residential and industrial applications is moving forward.
 Click here to learn more about StorEn’s innovative solution.
 If you’re interested in being part of the solution, find out how you can invest here.